linsalrob/sphae/README.md

     Note: Currently, Sphae runs Phold in CPU mode, but efforts are underway to support Phold GPU mode for faster processing of this step.

-8. Adding new tools to worklow
-9. How to change the number of base pairs to subsample for a sample?
+8. How to change the number of base pairs to subsample for a sample?
     Run the command `sphae config`
     This copies the config file within the workflow to the current directory.
 Open this file and update the line `bases: 10000000` to for instance `bases: 300000`
     Then run sphae run with the command `sphae run --input tests/data/illumina-subset --output example -k --config <path to the config file with the change>`